 Using your HSA

-Any contributions you make that aren’t deducted from your paycheck aren’t pre-tax, but they are tax-deductible.
+- Any contributions you make that aren’t deducted from your paycheck aren’t pre-tax, but they are tax-deductible.
 Using form 1099-SA, you will have to declare those HSA contributions at tax time to get credit for them.
-Your HSA administrator should provide you with a statement at the end of the year to use for your tax returns.
+Your HSA administrator should provide you, usually via mail, with a statement at the end of the year to use for your tax returns.
 When you file your taxes, eligible contributions will be deducted from your taxable income.

-Although you can use your HSA for products and services, such as over-the-counter medical supplies and massages, for example, you may need to get a Letter Of Medical Necessity (LOMN) from a doctor to prove it’s an eligible expense.
-The list of HSA-eligible expenses is long (see the IRS guide below), so check your HSA plan benefits and determine which expenses may need verification from a doctor.
-Make sure to save all your receipts, as well.
+- Although you can use your HSA for products and services, such as over-the-counter medical supplies and massages, you may need to get a Letter Of Medical Necessity (LOMN) from a doctor to prove it’s an eligible expense.
+The list of HSA-eligible expenses is long (see the IRS guide below), so check your HSA benefits and determine which expenses may need verification from a doctor.
+Make sure to save all your receipts as well.

 Learn five ways to save more for retirement in five minutes or less.